Test your metabolism:

 They are always working (if they weren’t you’d be dead).

-But how efficient they are working is another story.
+But how efficiently they are working is another story.

 One of the best ways to boost mitochondrial function is to consume healthy foods that your mitochondria LOVE.